humanmade/altis-core/docs/README.md

 **`get_environment_region() : ?string`**

-Returns the current AWS application's region based on `HM_ENV_REGION` constant.
+Returns the current AWS application's region based on the `HM_ENV_REGION` constant.
 On local setups or if the region is not set this will return `null`.
 The region can be `us-east-1`, `ap-northeast-1`, `eu-central-1` etc.

 **`get_environment_architecture() : string`**